DaveyGraham/Daveys_Deadband/README.md

 The fold amount is controlled by the amplitude of the input.
 So, to add voltage control, it just needs a VCA attached to the input.

 Buchla would mix in a DC offset to control the asymmetry of the wave.
-To do this, replace the audio's input buffer with a simple op-amp mixer, and add another input for control voltage.
+To do this, replace the audio's input buffer with a summing amplifier, and add another input for control voltage.

 Resistor values were all chosen semi-arbitrarily and there is definitely room for improvement there.